Basic Japanese Grammar is the key to learning Japanese online or anywhere else.

 3. Get the Cheat Sheet!
 Download the Nihonshock basic Japanese grammar cheat sheet.
 It’s free (unlike the other Nihonshock products) and it is a work of genius.
 Get it, print it, laminate it and keep it with you at all times.
 It gives you the whole of basic Japanese grammar in one two-sided sheet (plus kana and basic kanji).
 At first it won’t all make sense, but as you learn grammar you can use it as a quick-check reference and brush-up learning tool all the time.

 4. What about exercises?
 Textbooks have a lot of drill exercises.
 If they suit you you can use them.
 I didn’t (I never went to school and don’t understand exercises).
 Also you don’t have anyone to correct them.
-But you might need to drill some grammar points, notably verb and adjective conjugations.
+But you might need to drill some grammar points, notably verb and adjective so-called “conjugation”s.
 The Japan Times has a barebones but really excellent system of random quizzes on everything that really needs drilling.
-We don’t recommend a lot of time on drills.
-You should plunge into Japanese subtitled anime from pretty early.
-But you do need to get those conjugations firm and the Japan Times quizzes will cover that.

 Also, read and re-read Unlocking Japanese, it is short but it will leave you knowing how things like Japanese particles, adjectives and tenses really work.
 Actually understanding in depth the is far better for your memory than brute-force drill-learning.
 And for some reason the textbooks never tell you these things.